Skewness as a test of dark energy perturbations: Background and Perturbed Dynamics

 Now, in order to assess the statistical moments of the matter density field, we introduce small perturbations around the background quantities, i.e.,

 It is also convenient to adopt the comoving coordinates $\vec x$ such that

-Focusing on the scalar modes of the cosmological perturbations that are necessary to calculate the skewness of the matter density field one has to keep terms up to second order in the perturbed expansion.
+Focusing on the scalar modes of the cosmological perturbations that are necessary to calculate the skewness of the matter density field one has to keep nonlinear terms resulting from the product of linear contributions as $(\delta^{\prime})^2, \delta \delta^{\prime}, \delta^2$ and $\delta \,\varphi$.
 We proceed by isolating the divergence of the velocity field term in the perturbed continuity Eq. (\ref{cont}) and inserting it into Eq. (\ref{Euler}).
 With this procedure we find the following equation for the density contrast $\delta=\delta\rho/\rho$

 where the prime represents a derivative with respect to $N=\ln(a)$ and $\mathcal{H}=a^{\prime}/a$.
-Eq. (\ref{denscontrpert}) represents the most general equation for the evolution of the density contrast of a fluid with effective speed of sound given by $c^{2}_s=\delta P/\delta\rho$ sourced by a gravitational potential $\varphi$.
+Eq. (\ref{denscontrpert}) represents the most general equation for the evolution of the density contrast of a fluid with effective sound speed given by $c^{2}_s=\delta P/\delta\rho$ sourced by a gravitational potential $\varphi$.

 Let us now apply Eq. (\ref{denscontrpert}) to the matter fluid.
-In the case of a pressureless component both the equation of state parameter and the speed of sound vanish i.e., $w_{m}=c_{s(m)}^{2}=0$, and therefore Eq. (\ref{denscontrpert}) reduces to the well-known equation
+In the case of a pressureless component both the equation of state parameter and the sound speed vanish i.e., $w_{m}=c_{s(m)}^{2}=0$.
+Hence, the contributions proportional to $\delta \delta ^{\prime}$ and $\delta^2$ are eliminated.
+Therefore Eq. (\ref{denscontrpert}) reduces to the well-known equation

 The contribution of the gravitational potential $\varphi$ is provided by the perturbed Poisson equation.
 If the universe is filled with both pressureless matter and dark energy, the perturbed Poisson equation reads